School Science Lessons

 Pallidol

-Pallidol, C28H22O6, tetracyclic stilbenoid, antioxidant, antifungal, polyphenol
+Pallidol, C28H22O6, a tetracyclic stilbenoid, antioxidant, antifungal, polyphenol

 It occurs in red wine, Cissus, and Parthenocissus.